opencoff/go-tunnel/README.md

 - Access Control on per IP or subnet basis (allow/deny combination)
 - Strong ciphers and curves preferred on both client & server

+Note that TLS private keys need to be *unencrypted*; we don't support password protected private keys yet.
+The main reason for this is that when `gotun` is daemonized, it may not be possible to obtain the password in an interactive manner.
+Additionally, for SNI support, it may be impossible to ask for interactive password in the middle of a client connection setup.

 ### Motivating Example
 Let us suppose that you have a SOCKS5 server on host `192.168.55.3` and this is accessible via a "gateway" node `172.16.55.3`.
 Furthermore, let us say that